PhantomTheCat/PhantomTheCat.github.io/index.md

 ### Projects

 **[A CATastrophe: A Murder Mystery (C# Console Version)](https://github.com/PhantomTheCat/CATastropheGame)** <br>
 Description: Is a murder mystery game that I made, where the player moves around rooms, finds evidence, and interrogates family members to find the murderer.
 It is also run in a loop that will tell the amount of turns left to the player, and if they cannot find the murderer in that turn limit, they lose.
+It also shows how I can use all the basic principles of Object-Oriented Programming, such as encapsulation, inheritance, and polymorphism.
 One of the biggest challenges that I overcame was incorporating random, where I made it so that, depending on circumstances, the player gets random responses from the suspects.
 <img src="images/CATastropheConsoleImage.png?raw=true"/>

 ---